knetikmedia/knetikcloud-dart-client/docs/ActivitiesApi.md

 var api_instance = new ActivitiesApi();
-var filterActivity = filterActivity_example; // String | Filter for occurrences of the given activity ID var filterStatus = filterStatus_example; // String | Filter for occurrences of the given activity ID var filterEvent = 56; // int | Filter for occurrences played during the given event var filterChallenge = 56; // int | Filter for occurrences played within the given challenge var size = 56; // int | The number of objects returned per page
+var filterActivity = filterActivity_example; // String | Filter for occurrences of the given activity ID var filterStatus = filterStatus_example; // String | Filter for occurrences in the given status var filterEvent = 56; // int | Filter for occurrences played during the given event var filterChallenge = 56; // int | Filter for occurrences played within the given challenge var size = 56; // int | The number of objects returned per page